lvlcn-t/DevSMTP/README.md

 ✉️ **Mock Email Server**: Simulate sending and receiving emails without actually sending them.

-🌐 **Web Interfacee**: Manage your DevSMTP server effortlessly through a modern and intuitive web interface powered by htmx, templ, and Gin.
+🌐 **Web Interface**: Manage your DevSMTP server effortlessly through a modern and intuitive web interface powered by htmx, templ, and Gin.

 📦 **Docker-Ready**: Easily pull and run the DevSMTP Docker image for seamless integration into your development environment.